Julian Assange Misses Court Session Because Of Health Concerns

 The judge, Emma Arbuthnot, has said that the next extradition hearing will take place on June 12.
 The Associated Press reports that she said it "may be moved to a court next to Belmarsh prison for convenience."
 The Westminster court and the prison are more than 11 miles apart.

 Assange currently is serving a 50-week sentence in U.K. prison for skipping bail.
 He was arrested April 11 after he was pushed out of the Ecuadorian Embassy.
-Assange had lived there for seven years to avoid possible extradition to the U.S. or Sweden, where he is being investigated for rape.
+Assange had lived there for seven years to avoid possible extradition to the U.S. or Sweden, where he is being investigated over rape accusations.

 As NPR's Sasha Ingber has noted, Assange's defense team has concerns about whether he could receive a fair trial in the U.S. Assange previously had been indicted over an alleged conspiracy in which the WikiLeaks founder helped former U.S. Army intelligence analyst Chelsea Manning obtain classified government documents.
-A new indictment, released earlier this month, introduced 17 additional criminal counts.
+A new indictment, released earlier this month, introduced 17 criminal counts.

-Sweden recently announced it is reopening an investigation into the rape allegation against Assange.
-He has repeatedly denied the allegation.
+Sweden recently announced it is reopening an investigation into sexual assault allegations against Assange.
+He has repeatedly denied the claim.